modxcms/context-gateway/core/components/gateway/docs/readme.txt

 ## Performance

-This Plugin has been used for years by the MODX Team, on Production sites with over 1M monthly visitors.
+This Plugin has been used for years by the MODX Team on numerous Production sites, some with millions of monthly visitors.